caspiankeyes/-LLM-Adversarial-Research-Toolkit-LART-/README.md

 ## Research Applications

-LART has been applied in numerous security research contexts:
+AART has been applied in numerous security research contexts:

 - **Boundary Testing**: Systematic evaluation of model safety boundaries
 - **Attack Vector Discovery**: Identification and documentation of novel attack patterns